nihal29055/NASA-SPACE-APP/README.md

 # PACE Explorer

-**PACE Explorer** is an educational project aimed at providing a comprehensive, 30-day video series exploring NASA’s **PACE (Plankton, Aerosol, Cloud, ocean Ecosystem)** mission.
-Each video is an hour long, diving deep into PACE’s scientific goals, technology, and impact on understanding Earth’s climate.
+**PACE Explorer** outlines an interactive, web-based platform designed to provide students with access to NASA's PACE (Plankton, Aerosol, Cloud, ocean Ecosystem) data.
+It offers tools for analyzing and visualizing this data through educational modules, games, and simulations tailored to various age groups and skill levels.

 ## Table of Contents